-10.6 Accessory Dwelling Units: One accessory dwelling unit (ADU) shall be permitted on a lot on which an owner occupied a single-family dwelling is located which meet when the following conditions are met:

-10.6.1 The lot on which where the accessory dwelling unit ADU is situated meets all the current dimensional requirements of the district-, unless it is a legally constituted non-conforming lot.

-10.6.2 The accessory dwelling unit ADU shall not exceed six eight hundred (600) 800 square feet of habitable floor area.

-10.6.3 The accessory dwelling unit ADU may be added to the existing dwelling structure, attached to the existing structure or in a new structure. shall be located either in the same building or an accessory building to the principal structure.
-If the accessory dwelling unit The ADU, including those is located in the basement of a single family dwelling, it must meet egress standards of the NFPA Life Safety Code #101 as well as all other required codes and standards.

-10.6.4 The building containing the accessory dwelling unit ADU shall have the exterior appearance of a single family home.

-10.6.5 The unit must comply with all applicable building codes and expansion criteria of the Maine State Subsurface Wastewater Rules.

-10.6.6 Driveways longer than two one hundred fifty (200) (150) feet must provide an adequate emergency vehicle turnaround.-within 150-feet of the end of the driveway or dead-end road.

-10.6.7 On street parking will not be permitted.
+- 10.6 Accessory Dwelling Units: One accessory dwelling unit (ADU) shall be permitted on a lot on which an owner occupied a single-family dwelling is located which meet when the following conditions are met: - 10.6.1 The lot on which where the accessory dwelling unit ADU is situated meets all the current dimensional requirements of the district- unless it is a legally constituted non-conforming lot. - 10.6.2 The accessory dwelling unit ADU shall not exceed six eight hundred (600) 800 square feet of habitable floor area. - 10.6.3 The accessory dwelling unit ADU may be added to the existing dwelling structure, attached to the existing structure or in a new structure, shall be located either in the same building or an accessory building to the principal structure.
+If the accessory dwelling unit The ADU, including those is located in the basement of a single family dwelling, it must meet egress standards of the NFPA Life Safety Code #101 as well as all other required codes and standards. - 10.6.4 The building containing the accessory dwelling unit ADU shall have the exterior appearance of a single family home. - 10.6.5 The unit must comply with all applicable building codes and expansion criteria of the Maine State Subsurface Wastewater Rules. - 10.6.6 Driveways longer than two one hundred fifty (200) (150) feet must provide an adequate emergency vehicle turnaround.-within 150-feet of the end of the driveway or dead-end road. - 10.6.7 On street parking will not be permitted.
 Additional parking and turnaround space must be provided if needed.

-Article 3: Shall an amendment to the Town of Lyman Shoreland Zoning Ordinance Section 15, Sub Section B (2) Land Use Standards, Principal and Accessory Structures be enacted.
+ARTICLE 4: Shall an ordinance entitled Town of Lyman Shoreland Ordinance, as adopted June 4, 1993, as amended, be further amended in Section 15, Subsection B(2) Land Use Standards, Principal and Accessory Structures as proposed?
 (Copies of the text of the proposed amendments are available from the Towns Clerk's office)